ManageIQ/manageiq.org/site/_posts/2017-03-06-Announcing-Euwe-2.html.md

   * Ansible Tower: Advanced search for Ansible Tower Jobs not visible on switch from a different tab
   * Microsoft Azure: Delete all resources when deleting an Azure stack

-- Fixed issues with User Interface (Classic)
+- Notable Platform fixes include:
-  * Fix missing Smart State Analysis button on Cloud Instances list view
+  * Tenant admin should not be able to create groups in other tenants.
-  * Red Hat Enterprise Virtualization: Removed the option to migrate the VMs outside of the cluster.
+  * Introduce report result purging timer.

-Here is the changelog:
+Here is the complete changelog:
 [Euwe-2](https://github.com/ManageIQ/manageiq/blob/euwe/CHANGELOG.md)

 For questions or support,